williams-jacquelinec/project7/README.md

 ## Step 1: Finish the neural network API
 TODO:
-* Finish all incomplete methods that have a pass statement in the NN class in the nn.py file
+* Finish all incomplete methods that have a pass statement in the NeuralNetwork class in the nn.py file
 * Finish the 'one_hot_encode_seqs' function in the preprocess.py file
 * Finish the 'sample_seqs' function in the preprocess.py file